Bl4ky113/Coursera_wep_apps_php/notes.md

 But there's a problem.
 NGrok is a propetary software tool, and that sucks.
 So I'm going to use Zrok, which does the same thing, it shares files, ports or anything publicly by a temporal url in their dns.

+## HTML Forms and PHP

+We know that $\_GET exists and others as well, we can use them to handle and use requests.
+Theese are just made from general html forms and that's about it.

+Just define the name of the input, create a submit btn and define in the form with action, or script, will follow and which method should it use.

+God damnit, now we are going to have to eat a whole 'html inputs' module

+Now something useful is the htmlentities function, which will help us avoid getting an HTML Injection in our forms, that if we need or have to display in HTML some kind of user input.

+## MVC

+Model View and Controller is a way that we can split how we work and design our code structure.
+Specially dividing the handling of requests, data, dbs and other stuff with the display of the data in the html part.

+Generally you would separate theese structures with different code files with different names or directories.
+But in this course we are just going to have the model on the top of the file, the view right after it, and the controller would just be the general php file.